shashwat0426/freq-counter/README.md

 Generator circuit (here we used schimdt trigger by using UA709) is used to produce a simple pulse wave.
 This pulse is given as clock[PIN 1] to CD4033 Counter.
 As we are measuring frequency so it is required that counting will be done for only 1 sec.
 So we input single pulse to clock inhinit [PIN 2].
- So that untill the pulse is low, counter counts and as it will go high, the counting will stop and since pulse is of duration 1 sec we will get the frequency of our input sinusoidal wave .
+ So that untill the pulse is low, counter counts and as it will go high, the counting will stop.
+Since pulse is of duration 1 sec we will get the frequency of our input sinusoidal wave .